If you need to change or amend your Will, knowing how Codicils work is imperative. Read why.

 You might need to make a completely new Will if:

 Writing a codicil is much easier than most people think.
-It can be written by hand or typed on a computer with or without the help of a legal professional.
+It can be written by hand or online, with or without the help of a legal professional.

 When you create a codicil it is important to structure it in such a way that it is obvious it is an official testamentary document.
 This means spelling it out clearly and concisely.
 Below is a basic template which can be used as a guide for writing a codicil.